drivendataorg/zamba/docs/docs/index.md

 `zamba`.

 **The folder must contain only valid video files since zamba will try to load all of the files in the directory.**
+`zamba` will begin prediction on the videos contained in the top level of the `vids_to_classify` directory (`zamba` does not currently extract videos from nested directories).

 List the videos: